holthe/AsyncAnalyzers/README.md

 ### Install from source

 1. Clone the repository and build the solution (optionally with `rake`).
-2. Add the analyzer to a given solution by copying the `AsyncAnalyzers.dll` and add a reference to it under _References/Analyzers_ for each of the projects in the solution.
+2. Add the analyzer to a given solution by copying the `AsyncAnalyzers.dll` and adding a reference to it under _References/Analyzers_ for each of the projects in the solution.

 #### Prerequisites